Red X iconGreen tick iconYellow tick icon

 Learning Outcomes

-• Understand the impact of the social determinants of health in a New Zealand context for people requiring support for neurological and other multisystem conditions
+• Understand the impact of the social determinants of health in a New Zealand context for people requiring support for conditions (e.g. musculoskeletal, neurological, cardiovascular/pulmonary etc.) seen in their area of physiotherapy clinical practice.

-• Assess, appraise, critically review and assimilate relevant literature to inform best practice
+• Assess, appraise, critically review, and assimilate relevant literature to inform best practice, specifically: Current trends in the physiotherapeutic management (assessment, treatment, and ethical principles) from a multisystem management context.

-• Demonstrate an understanding of the pathophysiological and applied scientific basis of physiotherapeutic intervention in a neurological/multisystem context
+• Demonstrate an understanding of the pathophysiological and applied scientific basis of physiotherapeutic intervention in a multisystem context.

-• Understand the physiotherapist’s role, both as a team member and as a leader, in the promotion of health and wellness from a neurological/multisystem context
+• Understand the physiotherapist’s role, both as a team member and as a leader, in the promotion of health and wellness of people, families, and communities.

 Timetable